Billy Butcher: Season 1 (2019)

-Billy is first seen in "The Name of the Game", when he heads to the shop where Hughie Campbell works and (under the guise of being an FBI agent) offers him the opportunity of vengeance on Vought International and their "Supe" superheroes after the former's girlfriend was murdered accidentally by the Supe known as A-Train.
+Billy is first seen in "The Name of the Game", where he meets with Hughie Campbell under the guise of being an FBI agent, and offers him the opportunity of vengeance on Vought International and their "Supe" superheroes after the former's girlfriend was murdered accidentally by the Supe known as A-Train.
 Although reluctant at first, Hughie eventually accepts and is taken by Billy into a secret location where Billy tells him about The Boys.

 After some convincing, Billy finally manages to get Hughie to join his cause and takes him to the Vought headquarters the following day under the guise of getting an apology out of A-Train when in actuality he was instead placing a listening device into the conference room of Vought's premier superhero team, The Seven.
-Unfortunately however, Hughie is caught in the act by the Supe Translucent, who follows him back to the store and attempts to kill him, only for Butcher to save Hughie, and incapacitate and then kidnap Translucent.
+However, Hughie is caught in the act by the Supe Translucent, who follows him back to the store and attempts to kill him, only for Butcher to save Hughie, and incapacitate and then kidnap Translucent.
 With nowhere to go, he seeks out the help of old-friend Frenchie.
-Frenchie is at first angry that Butcher has come to him, however the two reconcile and end up figuring a way to kill Translucent; Hughie is the one who ends up pulling the trigger, however.
+Frenchie is at first angry that Butcher has come to him, however the two reconcile and end up figuring out a way to kill Translucent; Hughie is the one who ends up pulling the trigger, however.

 Shortly after Translucent's death, Butcher approaches another old friend, Mother's Milk "MM", asking him to join The Boys again.
-MM initially refuses, however is convinced by Billy to come back.
+MM initially refuses, however he is convinced by Billy to come back.
 Not long after, in "The Female of the Species", The Boys find The Female in a basement, having been the subject of Compound V injections for a while.
 She is ultimately accepted into The Boys despite Butcher believing her to be initially dangerous.

-Billy's hate for Supes has been fueled by his personal hate for Homelander, leader of The Seven, following the alleged death of his wife Becca Butcher.
+Billy's hate for Supes has been fueled by his personal hate for Homelander, leader of The Seven, following the rape and alleged death of his wife Becca Butcher.
 Shortly after his wife's disappearance, Grace Mallory approached Butcher, showing him CCTV footage of his wife and Homelander together at Seven Tower.
 Billy believed that Homelander was the reason she disappeared, presuming that he killed her, fueling a personal vendetta that would last the next eight years.

 Unbeknownst to Billy, Becca had been placed into witness protection by Vought International having been pregnant and given birth to Homelander's child — a child with enhanced abilities, including Homelander's heat vision.
 In "You Found Me", Homelander takes Butcher to see Becca for the first time since her disappearance.